AdamDavisDeveloper/AdamDavisDeveloper/README.md

 ## Heya, I'm Adam

 I'm a software engineer currently living in Atlanta, GA.
-I work as a web developer at [Sionic Mobile](https://sionicmobile.com/) where I wear a lot of hats.
-I like making new friends and learning all kinds of new things!
+I work as a web developer at [Sionic Mobile](https://sionicmobile.com/), I like making new friends and learning all kinds of new things!

 ### I use these cool guys to make stuff